Deployment and Maintenance / Standalone Deployment

 |

-After installation, in the initial run interface, click "Show More Configurations" and modify the MySQL and Redis configurations accordingly.
+After installation, on the first run interface, click "Show More Configuration" to modify the MySQL and Redis configurations.

-For configuration requirements regarding MySQL and Redis, please refer to Deployment and Maintenance / System Requirements
+For MySQL and Redis configuration requirements, please refer to Deployment and Maintenance / System Requirements

-If you need to migrate the existing DataFlux Func database to an external one, please refer to Deployment and Maintenance / Daily Maintenance / Migrate Database
+If you need to migrate the existing DataFlux Func database to an external one, please refer to Deployment and Maintenance / Daily Operations / Migrating Databases